 You need three permits to trek in the Manaslu region: the Manaslu Restricted, Manaslu Conservation Area Permit, and Annapurna Conservation Area Permit.
 You can obtain these permits by going through authorized trekking agencies.

 The best time to do the Manaslu Trek is during the spring (March to May) and autumn (September to November) seasons when the weather is stable.
 The clear skies and mountain views are excellent.
-It’s not recommended to trek during the monsoon season (June to August) due to heavy rainfall and the risk of landslides.
+Trekking during the monsoon season (June to August) is not recommended due to heavy rainfall and the risk of landslides.

-The highest point of the Manaslu Trek is the Larkya La Pass, at a height of 5,106 meters (16,752 feet).
+The highest point of the Manaslu Trek is the Larkya La Pass, which is 5,106 meters (16,752 feet) high.
 This pass offers stunning panoramic views of the mountains and is a significant highlight of the trek.

 Yes, hiring a guide for the Manaslu Trek is compulsory.
 Even if you are an experienced trekker or beginner, they can offer valuable insights, ensure your safety, and help with communication.